NeMo-map: Neural Implicit Flow Fields for Spatio-Temporal Motion Mapping: Introduction

 Several approaches have been proposed for constructing MoDs.
 Early methods modeled human motion on occupancy grid maps, treating dynamics as shifts in occupancy~\citep{wang2015modeling,wang2016building}.
 These approaches struggle with noisy or incomplete trajectory data.
 Later, velocity-based representations have been introduced, most notably the CLiFF-map~\citep{kucner2017enabling}, which models local motion patterns with Gaussian mixture models, effectively captures multimodality in human flows and has been successfully used in both robot navigation and prediction tasks.
 The methods above are computed in batch, given a set of observations.
 Online learning methods have also been explored to update motion models as new observations arrive~\citep{zhu2025cliffonline}, allowing robots to adapt to changing environments without costly retraining from scratch.
 Temporal MoDs have also been explored, including STeF-maps~\citep{molina22exploration}, which apply frequency-based models to encode periodic variations in the flow.

-However, existing MoD representations require spatial discretization, with a manually selected map resolution for point locations and interpolation to estimate motion at arbitrary positions.
+However, existing MoDs require spatial discretization, with a manually selected map resolution for point locations and interpolation to estimate motion at arbitrary positions.
 This discretization introduces information loss, reduces flexibility, and complicates tuning across different environments.

 To address these challenges, in this work, instead of representing motion patterns on a discrete grid, we propose a \emph{continuous map of dynamics} using implicit neural representation.
 We learn a neural function that maps \emph{spatio-temporal coordinates} to parameters of a local motion distribution.
 Implicit neural representations have emerged as powerful tools for encoding continuous functions, providing compact and differentiable models with strong generalization.
 Leveraging these properties, this formulation allows the model to smoothly generalize across space and time, while maintaining multimodality in places where flows tend to go in more than one direction since it produces a wrapped Gaussian mixture model of expected motion given a query location and time.